StoveN64/DA-Unit-5/README.md

 ## Basics of Visual Perception

 Order:
-- The order in which items are preceived, for graphs this an be sporadic, so there needs to be care in building them.
+- The order in which items are perceived, for graphs this an be sporadic, so there needs to be care in building them.

 Hierarchy:
 - The eye tends to be drawn towards brighter colors, so you can highlight specific items in such a way that every element fits into part of a story, for instance adding a vertical line in a graph draws the attention to each side of the graph, so pay attention to how the line attracts attention, and make sure it fits in with the context of the story you want your data to tell.